 Lunesta (generic name: eszopiclone) is a prescription hypnotic sleeping pill.
-Deaths linked to Lunesta use have been reported, as they have for many other prescription sleeping pills.
-However, a new study published in March 2012 suggests that the risks of sleeping pill deaths may be far greater than what has been thought.
+Deaths are linked to Lunesta, as they have for many other prescription sleeping pills.
+However, a new study published in March 2012 suggests that the risks of sleeping pill deaths may be far greater than previously thought.

-Lunesta sleeping pill deaths are a legitimate concern.
-As a nonbenzodiazepine, Lunesta is a relatively new drug, but since in 2010 Americans obtained approx. 66 million prescriptions for “hypnotics and sedatives” such as Lunesta (according to drug-trend tracker IMS Health) there are millions of people who have tried Lunesta or use it regularly.
+Sleeping pill deaths are a legitimate concern.
+As a nonbenzodiazepine, Lunesta is a relatively new drug, but since in 2010 Americans obtained approx. 66 million prescriptions for “hypnotics and sedatives” (according to drug-trend tracker IMS Health) there are millions of people who have tried it or use it regularly.

-An additional “side effect” of Lunesta and similar drugs raised by the study mentioned above is the significantly higher rate of cancer among the study subjects who used sleeping pills, even just occasionally.
+An additional “side effect” of sleeping pills raised by the study mentioned above is the significantly higher rate of cancer among the study subjects who used sleeping pills, even just occasionally.